• Home

 Charley meets a beautiful woman (June Marlowe, best known as "Miss Crabtree" from The Little Rascals / Our Gang movies) but she won't go on a date with him until he gets permission from her father.
 Charley ends up meeting a lunatic who he mistakes for the woman's father and things start to get crazy!

 The then and now filming location photo above shows Charley literally bumping into the lunatic at the corner of Whitley Avenue and Franklin Avenue in Los Angeles.
 The building, built in 1924, looked great in the movie and still looks good today as you can see.
-You can see all the then and now filming location photos from this movie are on Page 2 of the Charley Chase Filming Locations Photo Gallery by clicking here and scrolling down the page.

-Your donation and membership gets you access to all the filming location documentary videos as well as each of the filming location then and now photo galleries.
+Your small donation and membership gets you access to all the filming location documentary videos as well as each of the filming location then and now photo galleries.
 If you would like to support this site and become a member, click here to donate - and thank you!

 The Three Stooges - Calling All Curs (1939)